USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - calculate_cap_pollution_effects which can be set to 'Y' or 'N' (the default is 'N').
     - calculate_ghg_costs where 'ghg' refers to Greenhouse Gas and can be set ot 'Y' or 'N'.
     - calculate_ghg_pollution_effects which can be set to 'Y' or 'N' (this should not be set to 'Y' since necessary inputs are not included).
+    - dollar_basis which specifies the dollar basis to use throughout the analysis (input values will be converted to this basis).
     - no_action_alt which specifies the 'No action' alternative against which any delta calculation will be made (the default is 0).
     - aeo_fuel_price_case which specifies the AEO fuel price case to use and can be set to 'Reference', 'High oil price' or 'Low oil price' (the default is 'Reference').